-Chemotherapy suppresses your child's immune system so infections are a concern.
+Chemotherapy suppresses your immune system so infections are a concern.
 We prohibit street/outside food and recommend home food be thoroughly cooked.
 No special foods will help with cure but we ban vitamin or nutritional supplements that might interfere with chemotherapy.
 Visits to movie theaters, malls, weddings, or other crowded places and plane, bus or railway travel are all discouraged.
-You should contact your doctor immediately if in spite of these precautions your child develops a fever >100.4 F, diarrhea, cough, vomiting, abdominal pain, headaches or looks unwell.
+You should contact your doctor immediately if in spite of these precautions you develop a fever >100.4 F, diarrhea, cough, vomiting, abdominal pain, headaches or feel unwell.